eZmaxinc/eZmax-SDK-go/docs/EzsigntemplateannotationResponse.md

 SetSEzsigntemplateannotationDefaulttext sets SEzsigntemplateannotationDefaulttext field to given value.

-### GetSEzsigntemplateannotationnDropdownvalues
+### GetSEzsigntemplateannotationDropdownvalues

-`func (o *EzsigntemplateannotationResponse) GetSEzsigntemplateannotationnDropdownvalues() string`
+`func (o *EzsigntemplateannotationResponse) GetSEzsigntemplateannotationDropdownvalues() string`

-GetSEzsigntemplateannotationnDropdownvalues returns the SEzsigntemplateannotationnDropdownvalues field if non-nil, zero value otherwise.
+GetSEzsigntemplateannotationDropdownvalues returns the SEzsigntemplateannotationDropdownvalues field if non-nil, zero value otherwise.

-### GetSEzsigntemplateannotationnDropdownvaluesOk
+### GetSEzsigntemplateannotationDropdownvaluesOk

-`func (o *EzsigntemplateannotationResponse) GetSEzsigntemplateannotationnDropdownvaluesOk() (*string, bool)`
+`func (o *EzsigntemplateannotationResponse) GetSEzsigntemplateannotationDropdownvaluesOk() (*string, bool)`

-GetSEzsigntemplateannotationnDropdownvaluesOk returns a tuple with the SEzsigntemplateannotationnDropdownvalues field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetSEzsigntemplateannotationDropdownvaluesOk returns a tuple with the SEzsigntemplateannotationDropdownvalues field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSEzsigntemplateannotationnDropdownvalues
+### SetSEzsigntemplateannotationDropdownvalues

-`func (o *EzsigntemplateannotationResponse) SetSEzsigntemplateannotationnDropdownvalues(v string)`
+`func (o *EzsigntemplateannotationResponse) SetSEzsigntemplateannotationDropdownvalues(v string)`

-SetSEzsigntemplateannotationnDropdownvalues sets SEzsigntemplateannotationnDropdownvalues field to given value.
+SetSEzsigntemplateannotationDropdownvalues sets SEzsigntemplateannotationDropdownvalues field to given value.